5th International Symposium on Deep-Sea Corals 2012

 capacities of carbonate mounds (under past and present constraints) and the effects of climate

 change.
-All these issues will be discussed in a global context alongside dedicated science-policy
+All these issues were discussed in a global context alongside dedicated science-policy

 interface sessions outlining the most recent developments in management and conservation.

-ISDSC 5 is the fifth of a series of science-driven, non-commercial symposia concerning Deep Sea
+ISDSC 5 was the fifth of a series of science-driven, non-commercial symposia concerning Deep Sea

 Corals and Carbonate Mounds and Reefs, and follows upon earlier meetings in Halifax (Canada),

 Erlangen (Germany), Miami (USA) and Wellington (New Zealand).
-ISDSC 5 will host workshops of
+ISDSC 5 was hosting the

 Video clip of ISDSC 5